-Tillerson to visit UK amid anger over intel leaks
+Tillerson visits UK amid anger over leaks

 His administration has been beset by whistleblowers since January, much to the President's frustration, and he has repeatedly called for harsher penalties for those who leak sensitive information to the press.

-It is also not the first intelligence snafu that has come out of the administration.
-Trump was widely criticized for allegedly sharing highly confidential information with the Russian Foreign Minister and the Russian Ambassador to the US in an Oval Office meeting.
+Trump himself was widely criticized for allegedly sharing highly confidential information with the Russian Foreign Minister and the Russian Ambassador to the US in an Oval Office meeting.

 H.R.
 McMaster, Trump's national security adviser, denied that sensitive intelligence was divulged.